babelouest/glewlwyd/docs/INSTALL.md

 ignoreregex =
 ```

-The `glewlwyd.conf` has the following content if you log to syslog:
+The filter.d/glewlwyd config file has the following content if you log to syslog:

 ```config
 # Fail2Ban filter for Glewlwyd